Will Arnett Says He’s The ‘Absurd Batman’ In ‘The LEGO Batman Movie’

 “No, because I thought as a fan I thought I’d appreciate that — because I love those characters.
 You call them flaws or idiosyncrasies or whatever they are, Batman has been a very flexible character.
 He can be interpreted by Adam West in those movies, he can be interpreted by Ben Affleck in these movies, and the Tim Burton movies.
 He’s stood the test of time, and there’s something really funny about that, that we know the character so much that there’s people who may not be as much of a Batman fan as I am, they’re still going to get these references.”

-It was just announced that Mike Mitchell would direct the LEGO Movie Sequel and McKay’s advice to him is to “just go crazy and have fun with it.”
+It was just announced that Mike Mitchell would direct the LEGO Movie Sequel, and McKay’s advice to him is to “just go crazy and have fun with it.”

 Meanwhile, the recent Regency Village Theater screening for the new film had a pre-party that was filled with family-friendly activities such as LEGO Batmobile building, lunchbox decorating, and face painting.
-Kid-approved food and beverage were similarly served including burger, pizza, ice cream, and juice boxes.
+Kid-approved food and beverage were served, including burgers, pizza, ice cream, and juice boxes.

 [Featured Image by Eric Charbonneau/Invision for Warner Bros./AP Images]